grigorijk/katacoda-test-1/cnb-labs/lab-03/7-Run-microservice.md

         }
     </pre>

     Our code became a runnable microservice.
-For real-world application it still needs a lot of work, like correct, separated structure, proper routing, security, logging, error handling, etc. But nonetheless it works, has minimal configuration, and can be prepared for deployment to the cloud.
+It still needs a lot of work to become a production grade service.
+Nonetheless it works, has minimal configuration and can be prepared for deployment to the cloud